Inside The World’s Creepiest Ghost Town

 It Keeps Popping Up

-Kolmanskop has appeared many times in pop culture, from televisions series to feature films.
-Most famously it was featured on the cover of Tame Impala's 2020 album The Slow Rush.
+Kolmanskop has made its mark in pop culture, appearing in everything from TV series to films.
+Its most famous feature?
+Gracing the cover of Tame Impala’s 2020 album The Slow Rush.

 Kolmanskop ghost mining town - Hospital - 2014jbdodane, Flickr